 Canada presented voluntary commitments and pledges in support of its candidature for membership on the Council for the period of 2006-2009 on 10 April 2006.

 Canada pledged to: help build an efficient and effective Council; ensure that the Council responds appropriately to human rights violations; contribute to the institution-building process; promote the involvement of NGOs, NHRIs and civil society in the work of the Council; support the system of Special Procedures and maintain a Standing Invitation to visit; support OHCHR including through the provision of un-earmarked voluntary contributions; pursue international cooperation programmes on human rights; submit periodic reports to Treaty Bodies in a timely manner; support the reform of the Treaty Body system; and consider ratifying OP-CAT.

 An analysis of steps taken by Canada in fulfilment of its international level commitments shows that it is still to ratify the OP-CAT.
 In terms of support for Council efforts to respond to violations, Canada did, as a member, consistently support Council action under item 4.
-Regarding cooperation with Special Procedures, Canada maintains a Standing Invitation, has facilitated 10 out of 18 visit requests, and has responded to nearly all communications.
+Regarding cooperation with Special Procedures, Canada maintains a Standing Invitation, has facilitated most visits, and has responded to nearly all communications.
 Canada has shown a strong commitment to the UPR, participating in the reviews of 182 other states during the first cycle.
-Regarding cooperation with Treaty Bodies, four of Canada’s periodic reports were submitted late, and one is currently overdue (CERD – 1 month).
+Regarding cooperation with Treaty Bodies, four of Canada’s periodic reports were submitted late, and one is currently overdue (CRC).
 Canada has continued to make voluntary financial contributions to OHCHR.